 - Wrap and shape into a large disc.

-- Pop the kettle on and congratulate yourself on making Perfect Butter Shortcrust Pastry 😉
+- And now put the kettle on and congratulate yourself on making Perfect Butter Shortcrust Pastry.

-- Whilst the Perfect Butter Shortcrust Pastry is resting in the fridge, it is an ideal time to prepare the filling.
+- While the Perfect Butter Shortcrust Pastry is resting in the fridge, it is an ideal time to prepare the filling.

 - Remove the pastry from the fridge.
 Place on a lightly floured surface and knead lightly.